Diyaachoudhary6/stock-market-time-series-analysis/README.md

-# stock-market-time-series-analysis
-This repository presents an end-to-end Time Series Analysis Capstone Project completed as part of an IIT-certified Data Science &amp; Analytics program.
-The project focuses on forecasting stock prices of selected NSE-listed companies using historical market data and applying data-driven portfolio allocation strategies in a simulated trading environment
 # 📈 Stock Market Time Series Forecasting using Python

 > **An End-to-End Time Series Analysis Capstone Project completed as part of an IIT-certified Data Science & AI Program.**